dennisppaul/klangstrom-stm32-standalone/tools/README.md

 after code has been generated with STM32CubeMX in `‌./libraries/klangstrom-stm32` the following scripts should be run:

-1. `‌klangstrom-stm32-format-generated.sh` :: format generated code
+1. `‌klangstrom-stm32-format-generated.sh` :: format generated code ( formatting of `ff.c` may take a while )
 2. `‌KLST_PANDA_STM32_CubeMX-compile_filelist.sh` :: compiles a list of generated files from `‌klangstrom-stm32`
 3. `‌KLST_PANDA_STM32_CubeMX-collect_files.sh` :: collect and copy files spec'd in the file list to `./libraries/klangstrom-libraries/Klangstrom_KLST_PANDA_STM32_CubeMX`

+alternatively `‌KLST_PANDA-update_library.sh` does all steps at once.

 `KLST_PANDA-directories.txt` contains a list of directories to be considered for `./libraries/klangstrom-libraries/Klangstrom_KLST_PANDA_STM32_CubeMX`